jdcloudcom/en/documentation/Networking/Direct-Connection/Getting-Started/Connect-To-The-Same-Account-Or-Region-Direct-Connetct.md

 1. Log in JD Cloud console.

-2. Click the navigation bar on the left side, select “Direct Connection Service -> Direct Connection -> Physical Connection”.
+2. Click the navigation bar on the left side, select "Direct Connection Service -> Direct Connection -> Physical Connection".

 3. For the creation of physical connection, you can directly contact with the Direct Connection partner of JD Cloud.
 Our partner will provide you one-stop service.
 For the specific partners, see JD Cloud Marketplace.
 You can also choose self-service application, as the Document indicates.